sajrashid/klipper_config/README.md

 > * Then Yes
 > * Then go down to finish and reboot.

-> Rebuild your Klipper MCU firmware
+Rebuild your Klipper MCU firmware
 > * unselect "Use USB for communication (instead of serial).
 > * Flash updated firmware to your board

-> Update your printer.cfg:
+Update your printer.cfg:
 * serial: /dev/ttyAMA0

-> useful python scripts
+Useful python scripts
 [See vhere for additional RPI scripts ](https://github.com/sajrashid/RpiPythonScripts)